 - If pests have appeared inside multi-dwelling properties and communal areas;

-- In case of disrepair or neglect due to any repair work happening on site.
+- In case of disrepair or neglect due to any repair work happening on-site.

-However, tenants would be responsible for any infestations that occur in their own flats or apartments (this again varies between different properties), especially if the problem appeared due to negligent behaviour from their part.
+However, tenants would be responsible for any infestations that occur in their own flats or apartments (this again varies between different properties), especially if the problem appeared due to negligent behaviour on their part.

 In any case, the tenant should always inform their landlord and housing association about the issue.
-In order to determine who has to take action, a mutual, effective communication between more than two parties is required.
+In order to determine who has to take action, mutual, effective communication between more than two parties is required.

 What are your options to deal with pest infestations